 Marker of Long-Term Glucose Control

-HbA1c levels depict how well diabetes is being handled over a prolonged period.
-A high HbA1c level is a clear sign of poor and uncontrolled blood sugar levels, which can increase the risk of diabetes-related complications.
+A high HbA1c level indicates poor blood sugar control, which can increase the risk of diabetes-related complications.

 Risk of Complications

-High HbA1c levels over a sustained period can lead to an increased risk of complications, including retinopathy (eye problems), nephropathy (kidney issues), and neuropathy (nerve damage).
+Sustained high HbA1c levels can increase the risk of complications, including retinopathy (eye problems), nephropathy (kidney issues), and neuropathy (nerve damage).
 Lowering HbA1c remarkably decreases the risk of these complications and promotes good health and well-being.

 Modifying Treatments

 Continuous HbA1c monitoring assists diabetologists evaluate the efficacy of diabetes treatment plans.
-If your HbA1c levels are not within the specified range, modifications to medication, diet, or lifestyle may be required.
+If your HbA1c levels are outside the recommended range, modifications to medication, diet, or lifestyle may be necessary.

 Effective Measures to Lower HbA1c